Engineering Project Coordinator

 EXPERIENCE AND EDUCATION:

-Possession of a Bachelorís degree in business administration, engineering or a related field.
+Possession of a Bachelorís degree in business administration, construction management, engineering or a related field.

 LICENSE OR CERTIFICATE